retooth2/xenharmlib/doc/quickstart.rst

     EDOPitchScale([0, 2, 4, 7, 9, 11], 12-EDO)

-Pitch scale objects have many features, too many to list them all in the quickstart.
+Pitch scale objects have many features, too many to list them all in the Quickstart.
 If you want to know more about scale features head over to the API documentation on the :mod:`~xenharmlib.core.pitch_scale` module.

 Notation